What Is NNN Rent? A Dollar-by-Dollar Breakdown of Triple Net Charges

 Typical premiums range from $0.30-$0.80/SF/year for commercial properties in standard markets.
 That same 10,000 SF tenant at $0.60/SF pays $6,000/year, or $500/month.

 Insurance costs have increased substantially since 2022, particularly in coastal markets and regions with elevated wildfire, flood, or severe weather risk.
-Some landlords in high-risk markets are seeing premiums double in a single renewal cycle — a non-controllable cost that passes directly to tenants with no cap protection.
+Some landlords in high-risk markets are seeing premiums double in a single renewal cycle.
+This is a non-controllable cost that passes directly to tenants with no cap protection.

 Net 3: Common Area Maintenance (CAM)